lamnhan066/dmg/README.md

 A Flutter package that helps you create, sign, notarize, and staple a .DMG with a single command.

+# Features

+- Easy to use: Streamline the entire process with one command.
+- Security: Ensures your .DMG files are signed and notarized as per Apple's requirements.

 ## Requirements

 All these steps are needed only for the first app.
 You can reuse these settings in other apps.

+### Before installation, ensure you have the following

+- Python (version 3.x or later)
+- Flutter
+- Xcode (for macOS)

 ### Install `dmgbuild` if you haven't ([documentation](https://dmgbuild.readthedocs.io/en/latest/))